thomasWeise/moptipy/README.md

 Each section `X` begins with the line `BEGIN_X` and ends with the line `END_X`.
 There are three types of sections:

-- *[Semicolon-separated values](https://thomasweise.github.io/moptipy/moptipy.utils.html#moptipy.utils.logger.CsvSection)* can hold a series of data values, where each row is divided into multiple values and the values are separated by `;`
+- *[Semicolon-separated values](https://thomasweise.github.io/moptipy/moptipy.utils.html#moptipy.utils.logger.CsvSection)* can hold a series of data values, where each row is divided into multiple values and the values are separated by `;`.
+  We use ';', as both '.' and ',' might be misinterpreted as decimal or fractional separaters under different locales, whereas ';', to the best of our knowledge, is rarely used for such purposes.
+  We will still call such sections "CSV" sections (comma-separated-values), though, as most people know what CSV is and the structure basically is exactly that, except that we use ';' instead of ','.
 - *[Key-values](https://thomasweise.github.io/moptipy/moptipy.utils.html#moptipy.utils.logger.KeyValueSection)* sections represent, well, values for keys in form of a mapping compatible with [YAML](https://yaml.org/spec/1.2/spec.html#mapping).
   In other words, each line contains a key, followed by `: `, followed by the value.
   The keys can be hierarchically structured in scopes, for example `a.b` and `a.c` indicate two keys `b` and `c` that belong to scope `a`.
+  This allows representing complex data such as [configuration parameters](#5123-the-section-setup) in a rather straight-forward, easy-to-parse canonical way.
+  All keys within a section must be unique, i.e., if a section contains a value under key `a.a`, it cannot contain the same key `a.a` again, even with the same value.
 - *[Raw text](https://thomasweise.github.io/moptipy/moptipy.utils.html#moptipy.utils.logger.TextSection)* sections contain text without a general or a priori structure, e.g., the string representation of the best solutions found.
+  Obviously, such raw text cannot contain things such as section delimiters or other reserved keywords.
+  Apart from that, basically any type of data may be stored there.
+  This is useful for, for instance, storing the [final solutions](#5125-the-result_-sections) of runs or [exceptions caught during the runs](#5126-the-error_-sections).

 In all the above sections, all the character `#` is removed from output.
 The character `#` indicates a starting comment and can only be written by the routines dedicated to produce comments.